 Both first-year and upperclass students can choose to live in one of three residential colleges.
 These living-learning communities, which foster interaction among faculty and residents through special programming and activities, mirror the ideals of Jefferson’s Academical Village.

 Faculty members serve as Principals of each residential college, living on site with family members.
-Their leadership and influence, combined with the active participation of Faculty Fellows and a strong sense of student self-governance, create special communities where learning is an around-the-clock adventure.
+Their leadership and influence, combined with a strong sense of student self-governance and the active participation of a director of studies and Faculty Fellows, create special communities where learning is an around-the-clock adventure.

-An environmental writers lecture series, international service trips over Spring Break, regular movie nights, and a community garden are just some examples of programming that identify the unique cultures of UVA's residential colleges.
+An environmental writers lecture series, international service trips over Spring Break, regular movie nights, Rotunda dinners, guest speakers, and a community garden are just some examples of programming that identify the unique cultures of UVA's residential colleges.

 Each residential college requires a supplemental application within the Housing Application and Agreement.
-More details are available on the website for each residential college.
+Specifics about these accommodations are available on the Housing & Residence Life website.

 Hereford Residential College

 Hereford Residential College opened in 1992 and is named in honor of Frank Hereford, former president of the University.
-The college is led by a Principal and supported by graduate coordinators of study.
+The college is led by a Principal and supported by a director of studies and graduate coordinators of study.
 Approximately 20 faculty members and Charlottesville community leaders are selected each year as Fellows at Hereford.
 The program houses 60 first-year students and 140 upperclass students each year.